 It felt like it was so far away, but just like that exam season is upon us.

-Whether you’re studying for your end of year exams or facing the Leaving Cert, we have all of the study tips to help you.
+Whether you’re looking to get on top of your studying or facing the Leaving Cert or Junior Cert, we have all of the study tips to help you.

 - DO make sure you’ve got all of your pens, textbooks and past papers BEFORE you sit down.
 Spending 20 minutes searching for your calculator isn’t studying.
 Sorry!